uwescience/DSSG2024_setup_transit_equity/computer_setup.md

 connect to a database, it is easiest to add shortcut entries, or Data Source Names (DSNs) to the pgcli config file located in your home directory at `~/.config/pgcli/config`.

+1. If you have not run pgcli before, type `pgcli` in a terminal window to create the configuration file
-1. In WSL, use your favorite editor to edit ~/.config/pgcli/config
+2. In WSL, use your favorite editor to edit ~/.config/pgcli/config
-2. Find the `[alias_dsn]` section near the bottom
+3. Find the `[alias_dsn]` section near the bottom
-3. Underneath the example DSN, add the following config, replacing your `<username>` with your username:
+4. Underneath the example DSN, add the following config, replacing your `<username>` with your username:

         # example_dsn = postgresql://[user[:password]@][netloc][:port][/dbname]
         orca = postgresql://<username>@10.142.198.170:5432/orca

-4. Save the file and exit the editor
+5. Save the file and exit the editor
-5. Test if your connection works (ensure the Wireguard VPN is on) by entering the mamba python environment and typing `pgcli -D orca`.
+6. Test if your connection works (ensure the Wireguard VPN is on) by entering the mamba python environment and typing `pgcli -D orca`.
 If it works, you will have a SQL prompt.

 ## (Optional) Install DBeaver